 - Variable style

 - Advanced properties

 - Choose whether the title of the widget should be displayed.
-If you enable this, then you can provide a title and icon for the widget and specify the font size, font color and text alignment.
+If you enable this, then you can provide a Title and Title icon for the widget and specify the font size, font color and text alignment.

-- Specify the widget width within the section where it appears.
+- Specify Width of the widget within the section where it appears.

-- Choose the background and border color for the widget.
+- Choose the Background color and Border color for the widget.

 Here you can add static informational content which will appear below the title of the widget.
 This can include text, images, tables, links and other common content tools.

 Use the properties from the Data tab to select a Data source and specify which fields should appear as Variables on your Radar chart.
 The Radar chart widget allows you to choose multiple variables from a single data source.

 Use the Series properties to choose which fields should be plotted on your Radar chart.
 For each series you can: